gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 * Turning debugging features on and off
 * Arranging for a program to compile with different compilers

-In C, or C++, the typical approach would be to use the preprocessor that is defined as part of the language.
+In C, or C++, the typical approach is to use the preprocessor defined as part of the language.
 The Ada language does not contain such a feature.
 This is not an oversight, but rather a very deliberate design decision, based on the experience that overuse of the preprocessing features in C and C++ can result in programs that are extremely difficult to maintain.
-For example, if we have ten switches that can be on or off, this means that there are a thousand separate programs, any one of which might not even be syntactically correct, and even if syntactically correct, the resulting program might not work correctly.
+For example, if we have ten switches that can be on or off, this means that there are a thousand separate programs, any one of which might not even be syntactically correct, and, even if syntactically correct, might not work correctly.
 Testing all combinations can quickly become impossible.

-Nevertheless, the need to tailor programs certainly exists, and in this section we will discuss how this can be achieved using Ada in general, and GNAT in particular.
+Nevertheless, the need to tailor programs certainly exists and in this section we will discuss how this can be achieved using Ada in general and GNAT in particular.

 .. _Use_of_Boolean_Constants: